ginstrom/paladin-novel/manuscript/chapter-18.md

 The word whispered through his mind like wind through leaves.
 Not justice, not vengeance, but mercy.

-Pell hesitated, then drew his knife and sliced through the ropes.
+Gond hesitated, then drew his knife and sliced through the ropes.
 Borin and Kael rubbed their wrists, watching Gond with expressions of complete bewilderment.

 "Here's what's going to happen," Gond said, his voice carrying the authority of divine calling.
 "You're going to walk away from here.
 You're going to spread the word to every mercenary company, every slave catcher, every hired sword on this continent."

 He stepped closer, and both men flinched despite themselves.

 "Tell them that Gond the Paladin protects the free people of this land.
-Tell them that anyone who hunts my people, anyone who tries to drag them back into chains, will face divine judgment.
-Tell them that mercy is offered once, and only once."
+Tell them that anyone who hunts my people, anyone who tries to drag them back into chains, will face divine judgment."

-Gond's smile was sharp as winter wind.
-"Then you'll spend the rest of your lives looking over your shoulders, wondering when Alanyi's justice will finally catch up with you."

 He turned away, then paused.
 "Oh, and Borin?
 Kael?
 If I ever see you again, if you ever threaten my people again, I won't hesitate.
 The next time we meet, one of us dies."